-Our four month anniversary was the day she came from down South to New York City, almost to the exact hour of our first kiss.
+Our four-month anniversary fell on the day she came from down South to New York City, almost to the exact hour of our first kiss.
 I navigated LaGuardia’s constantly-under-construction terminals to meet her as her flight landed.
 We had met in person for the first time in September, but the us, the we, that had been going on since March.
 We were trading “I love you”s back and forth a long time before we called each other “girlfriend.”
 We’d decided in October she’d come up in January for my MFA’s winter break.

 I’d wanted her even before we met in person.
 She said she wanted me, but it was hard to believe that anyone would ever want me.
 My desire for her was different from my wanting women in magazines, actresses in movies, singers on stage, even different from baristas behind the bar at my favorite coffee shops or cute girls in my writing classes.